WRITTEN BY Kate Meller and Maxine Viertmann.

 In 2017, the applicant, St Mary Mackillop College, commenced ACAT proceedings to claim unpaid school fees from the respondent who sent her children to the College.
 The College also claimed legal and other costs incurred by them in seeking to recover the unpaid school fees in accordance with a recovery clause in the signed enrolment form, which entitled the school to recover any expenses incurred by them as a result of late or no payment.

 The Tribunal ordered the respondent to pay the applicant the amount of unpaid school fees owing, as well as the expenses properly incurred by the school in taking action to recover the debt.
 The ACAT did so without entering a “costs order” in the usual way, but instead ordered the expenses incurred in the proceedings were able to be recovered as a contractual debt in accordance with the contract between the parties in the form of the signed enrolment form.
 In doing so, the ACAT found it was not being asked to exercise any discretion regarding costs, instead it was required only to apply established principles of contract law.

-If you have any questions regarding ACAT or costs jurisdiction, please contact the Litigation group at BAL Lawyers.
+If you have any questions regarding ACAT or costs jurisdiction, please contact the Litigation & Dispute Resolution team at BAL Lawyers.

 Bell & de Castella and Rob de Castella’s Smartstart for Kids Ltd ACAT 66